 Signing of the Constitution by Howard Chandler Christy.
-Visit the interactive online copy of this painting.

 On September 17, 1787, the Founding Fathers signed the most influential document in American history, the U.S. Constitution